oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 ![](images/linkerd-web-main-page-after-enablement.png)

 Good news!
-We can see that there is http traffic in the ingress-ngnix namespace and TCP traffic in the tg-helidon namespace (your namespace will of course be different)
+We can see that there is http traffic in the ingress-ngnix namespace and TCP traffic in the tg namespace (your namespace will of course be different)

   11. If we go to the Grafana page in your laptop web browser go to